Fancy working for a Charitable Organisation in a great location

 At Vetfinders we are helping practices grow and find their next hire.
-These are exciting times for the charity and we now have an excellent opportunity for a highly motivated individual with excellent interpersonal skills to join our Veterinary Department at our fully equipped hospital at Brookfield Farm, near Honiton, as Veterinary Pathologist.
+These are exciting times for the charity and we now have an excellent opportunity a self-motivated and highly professional individual to lead our Veterinary Department at our fully equipped hospital at Brookfield Farm, near Honiton, as Head of Veterinary Services (Clinical Director).

-If you feel you have the qualifications, skills and experience to fulfil this varied and rewarding role, and would like to play a major part in driving the evolving programme of change taking place within the charity, we would love to hear from you.
-This is a full-time, permanent contract starting on 1 November 2022, working 37.5 hours per week.
-Core hours will be 08.00-16.30, Monday-Friday, with flexibility required for on-call out of hours attendance as required.
-The working pattern for this role will combine working on site and working from home under our guiding principles for such roles.
-There may be occasions when the post holder is requested to work at another location considered reasonable by the Charity.
+If you feel you have the qualifications, skills and experience to fulfil this varied and vital role, and would like to play a major part in driving the evolving programme of change taking place within the charity, we would love to hear from you.
+This is a full-time, permanent contract starting on 3 October 2022, working 37.5 hours per week.
+Core hours will be 08.00-16.30, Monday-Friday, with flexibility required for onsite attendance 4 days out of 5, and for evening and weekend working as part of the on-call team rota.

-Your principal duties within this multifunctional and vital role will include –
+Your principal duties within this multifunctional and rewarding role will include –

 The Donkey Sanctuary is an international animal welfare organisation, offering care and protection to donkeys and mules worldwide.
 We are working for a world where donkeys and mules live free from suffering, and their contribution to humanity is fully valued.
 We are achieving this by transforming the quality of life for donkeys, mules and people worldwide through greater understanding, collaboration and support, and by promoting lasting, mutually life-enhancing relationships.